nuzayets/rawinput-debug/README.md

 I was able to replicate the issue.

-### Enabling Raw Input for joysticks causes devices to flood the `HWND`'s message queue with [`WM_INPUT`](https://docs.microsoft.com/en-us/windows/win32/inputdev/wm-input) events, and prevents the system from becoming idle.
+### Enabling Raw Input for joysticks causes devices to prevent the system from becoming idle.

 My suggestions to Microsoft: